gruntwork-io/cloud-nuke/_docs/rfc/TEMPLATE.md

 ## Background

-This section should describe why you need this feature in Terragrunt.
+This section should describe why you need this feature in `cloud-nuke`.
 This should include a description of:

-- The problem you are trying to solve.
-- The reason why Terraform can't solve this problem, or data points that suggest there is a long enough time horizon for implementation that it makes sense to workaround it in Terragrunt.
+- The problem you are trying to solve. implementation that it makes sense to workaround it in Terragrunt.
 - Use cases for the problem.
 Why is it important that we have this feature?